marc0s/coffeescript-style-guide/README.md

 <a name="tabs_or_spaces"/>
 ### Tabs or Spaces?

-Use **spaces only**, with **2 spaces** per indentation level.
-Never mix tabs and spaces.
+Use **tabs**, one per indentation level.
+You may use spaces for allignment.

 <a name="maximum_line_length"/>
 ### Maximum Line Length

-Limit all lines to a maximum of 79 characters.
+Limit all lines to a maximum of 80 characters.

 <a name="blank_lines"/>
 ### Blank Lines